unibas-gravis/basel-face-pipeline/README.md

 ## Preparation

+### Step 0: Installing a Java Development Kit (JDK)

+The project is written in Scala.
+Scala runs on the JVM and hence you need to install a Java Development Kit to be able to work with this project.
+The project was testet using Java 8, which you can download from [here](https://adoptium.net/temurin/archive/?version=8).

 ### Step 1: Folder structure and Basel reference mesh

 For the registration pipeline and the experiments to work properly, some data, such as reference templates and landmarks are needed.
 The files are available